-If mediation is agreed upon, the instructor and the student will each sign a document acknowledging the agreement and foreclosing further action on the grade dispute.
-These will be submitted to the program director.
+If mediation is agreed upon, the instructor and the student will each sign a statement acknowledging the agreement and foreclosing further action on the grade dispute.
+These statements will be submitted to the program director and the graduate enrollment manager.